HyperAgents/hmas/domains/logistics/create-organization/README.md

 * **Situated Organization**: An Organization is situated through its Members and Materials.
 * **Member**: A Member refers to an Agent that belongs to an Organization.
 * **Material**: A Material refers to an Artifact that belongs to an Organization.
-* **Role**: A Role is used to define the position that Agents can adopt in an Organization.
+* **Role**: A Role defines the position that Agents can adopt in an Organization.
 * **Mission**: A Mission gathers Organizational Goals that can be achieved by Agents in an Organization in relation to a Social Activity.
-* **Facility**: A Facility is used to define functions that are offered by Materials in an Organization in relation to a Space.
+* **Facility**: A Facility defines functions that are offered by Materials in an Organization in relation to a Space.

 ## Recommendations